Derivation of the Bogoliubov Time Evolution for a Large Volume Mean-field Limit: Derivation of the Hartree equation

-We wish to control the number of bad particles in the condensate (i.e., the particles not in the state $\phi_t$) using the method presented in \cite{pickl}.
 Following \cite{pickl} we first define certain weighted operators in terms of the projectors from Definition~\ref{defproa}.
-We shall also give some general properties of these operators before turning to the special case of deriving the Hartree equation in a large box in Section~\ref{section_alpha_der_gen}. \begin{definition} For any function $f:\{0,1,\ldots,N\}\to\mathbb{R}^+_0$ we define the operator $\widehat{f}^{\phi}:\LZN\to\LZN$ as
+We shall also give some general properties of these operators before turning to the special case of the Hartree equation for large volume in Section~\ref{section_alpha_der_gen}. \begin{definition} Let $\phi\in\LZ$ with $\norm{\varphi} = 1$. \begin{enumerate} \item For any $0\leq k\leq N$ we define the set